utopia-php/database/README.md

 - Lazy index creation, maybe add a queue attribute to populate before creating the index?
 - In queries for arrays, should we create a dedicated index?

+## Limitations (to be completed per adapter)

+- ID max size can be 255 bytes
+- ID can only contain [^A-Za-z0-9]
+- Document max size is x bytes
+- Collection can have a max of x attributes
+- Collection can have a max of x indexes
+- Index value max size is x bytes.
+Values over x bytes are truncated

 ## System Requirements

 Utopia Framework requires PHP 7.3 or later.
 We recommend using the latest PHP version whenever possible.